Tragic crash was a near miss for many at Brazil soccer club

 For some, their absence was a simple accident.
 The son of coach Caio Júnior was left behind in Sao Paulo because he forgot his passport.

-Eliandra Valer, girlfriend of the team's security chief, had just traveled with the team to Argentina using her Brazilian ID, but she lacked a passport for the trip to Colombia.
+Eliandra Valer, girlfriend of the team's security chief, had just travelled with the team to Argentina using her Brazilian ID, but she lacked a passport for the trip to Colombia.

 "I was planning to go, but I was unlucky with the passport - or I guess I was lucky ... ," she said, choking back sobs.
 "I don't know what to think."